mit-acl/roman/README.md

 ./roman/install.sh
 ```

-While mapping and loop closure can be performed standalone, we use Kimera-RPGO for pose graph optimization.
-We are working to make that publicly runnable in the future.

 ## Demo

 A short demo is available to run ROMAN on small subset of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data).